|

 Questions on Tree Disease

-... the vascular system of the plants it attacks, essentially killing it off.
+... attacks, essentially killing it off.
 This is a progressive, terminal disease.
-You have a university in Guelph, Ontario with a good horticulture program and, I am sure, ... think you are witnessing a number of problems: the anthracnose fungus; a root-rot disease; and a soil-borne disease known as Verticillium wilt, which can very effectively cause rapid death of a ...
+You have a university in Guelph, Ontario with a good ... number of problems: the anthracnose fungus; a root-rot disease; and a soil-borne disease known as Verticillium wilt, which can very effectively ...
+A: Your tree sample showed heavy infection of a fungal leaf spot disease.
+Control by cleaning all leaf litter this fall, then ...

 www.ext.nodak.edu